-You have alighted upon a website that is dedicated to moving image artworks showing in London.
-If you want to get an overview of all the contemporary art forms there are many other websites to visit but the MI artworld is where I have pitched my tent.
+You have alighted upon a website that is dedicated to moving image artworks showing in and around London.
+If you want to get an overview of all the contemporary art forms, there are many other websites to visit but the MI artworld is where I have pitched my tent.

-I am drawn to publicising young, unknown and/or emerging artists to try to give them some support in launching their careers.
+I am keen to publicise young, emerging artists.
+They need whatever support they can garner to launch their careers.
 So degree shows at London art colleges and MI awards like the Jerwood will be an important feature of this blog.
-I will also unapologetically prioritise any exhibitions of my favourite MI artists including Tacita Dean, Mark Wallinger, Gillian Wearting, David Blandy and William Kentridge.
+I will also unapologetically prioritise any exhibitions of my favourite MI artists including Tacita Dean, Mark Wallinger, Gillian Wearing, David Blandy and William Kentridge.